-4.3 Rainfall erosivity in the TP and related uncertainties
+4.4 Rainfall erosivity in the TP and related uncertainties

 Because of the large variability of the spatiotemporal patterns of precipitation, the R factor, an essential input for soil loss estimation, must be calculated using a minimum of 20 years of precipitation data (Renard et al., 1997).
-In this study, the annual rainfall erosivity values of the TP for 71 years based on

-365 the 0.25° hourly ERA5 precipitation data were calculated by the algorithm shown in Section 3.1.
+In this study, the annual rainfall erosivity values of the TP for 71 years based on the 0.25° hourly ERA5 precipitation data were calculated by the algorithm shown in Sect.
+3.1.
 Next, after correction by the multiplier factor map, the new annual rainfall erosivity dataset for 1950-2020 and R factor map were produced.

-The annual rainfall erosivity fluctuates considerably within a range of 239 to 408 MJ·mm·ha-1·h-1·yr-1 (Figure 10).
-However, no obvious increasing or decreasing trend appears in the past 71 years across the
+The annual rainfall erosivity fluctuates considerably within a range of 239-408 MJ mm ha-1 h-1 yr-1 (Fig. 11); however, no obvious increasing or decreasing trend appears in the past 71 years across the TP.

-TP.
 Regarding the spatial distribution, the R factor generally shows a decreasing trend from southeast to northwest.
-The areas with R factors below 200 MJ·mm·ha-1·h-1·yr-1 are concentrated in the northwestern part of the TP, whereas regions with high R factors appear mainly in the southeastern TP, especially in the Bomi-West Sichuan and Dawang-Chayu areas.
-The TP-averaged R factor is 307 MJ·mm·ha-1·h-1·yr-1, which is obviously lower than those from previous studies (e.g. Qin et al., 2016; Cao et al., 2018), excluding Liu et al. (2013) and Yue et al. (2022).
+The areas with R factors below 200 MJ mm ha-1 h-1 yr-1 are concentrated in the northwestern part of the TP, whereas regions with high R factors appear mainly in the southeastern TP, especially in the Bomi-West Sichuan and Dawang-Chayu areas.
+The TP-averaged R factor is 307 MJ mm ha-1 h-1 yr-1, which is obviously lower than those from previous studies (e.g., Qin et al., 2016; Cao et al., 2018), excluding Liu et al. (2013) and Yue et al. (2022).

 Figure 11.
 R factor map of TP with the 0.25° spatial resolution for 1950-2020.
-Inset represents the yearly change in annual rainfall erosivity.
+The inset represents the yearly change in annual rainfall erosivity.

-380 Compared with the previous studies, there are two essential improvements by using the data-driven approach in this study.
-One the one hand, the 1-min precipitation observations from 1787 weather stations are firstly used to calculate the accuracy rainfall erosivity values by employing the standard algorithm.
-With the densely-spaced rainfall erosivity values, it is able to yield realistic spatial distribution and identifying the high spatial heterogeneity of the rainfall erosivity over the TP.
-On the other hand, not only a R factor map, we also produced a high-precision time series of annual rainfall erosivity for 71 years after correcting the ERA5-based estimations, which may offer great help to reveal the spatial-temporal evolution over the TP under the climate change.
+Compared with previous studies, there are two essential improvements by using the data-driven approach in this study.
+One the one hand, the 1 min precipitation observations from 1787 weather stations are firstly used to calculate the accuracy of rainfall erosivity values by employing the standard algorithm.
+With the densely spaced rainfall erosivity values, it is able to yield a realistic spatial distribution and identify the high spatial heterogeneity of the rainfall erosivity over the TP.
+On the other hand, apart from an R factor map, we also produced a high-precision time series of annual rainfall erosivity for 71 years after correcting the ERA5-based estimations, which may offer great help to reveal the spatiotemporal evolution over the TP under the climate changes.

 It is also notable that some uncertainties are also unavoidably involved in the newly reconstructed dataset.
-As the biases of the ERA5 precipitation data in detecting the characteristics of the erosive rainfall events have been revealed, we intended to use multiple factors to correct the ERA5-based rainfall erosivity values by grid, to reduce the biases resulting from the ERA5 data.
-Limited by the scarcity of the in-situ precipitation observations from weather stations before 2013 (less than 100 weather stations), it is hardly to yield realistic spatial distribution of the multiple factor map by year.
-Here, we made a hypothesis that the biases of the ERA5-based annual rainfall erosivity always kept steady in various years, and thus the multi-year average annual multiple factor map from 2014-2020 is used in correcting process.
-With the improvement of the weather/climate forecast models in the future, the biases of the estimated rainfall erosivity by using gridded precipitation data will continue to reduce.
+As biases of the ERA5 precipitation data in detecting the characteristics of the erosive rainfall events have been revealed, we used multiple factors to correct the ERA5-based rainfall erosivity values by grid, to reduce the biases resulting from the ERA5 data.
+Limited by the scarcity of the in situ precipitation observations from weather stations before 2013 (less than 100 weather stations), it is hardly possible to yield a realistic spatial distribution of the multiple factor map by year.
+Here, we made a hypothesis that the biases of the ERA5-based annual rainfall erosivity always remained steady in various years, and thus the multiyear average annual multiple factor map from 2014-2020 is used in the correction process.
+With the improvement of the weather/climate forecast models in the future, the biases of the estimated rainfall erosivity by using gridded precipitation data will continue to be reduced.